r1cksec/cheatsheets/theorie/azure-methodology.md

 # Azure AD Connect Methods

+For each Azure AD Connect method the account MSOL_<installId> is created at on-prem AD.
+This user can reset the password of any user and DCsync permission on AD

 ## Password Hash Synchronization
 Using the Password Hash Synchronization (PHS) the passwords from on-premise AD are sent to the cloud.
-This is done using a specific service account that has similar rights like DCSync.
+This is using a specific service account (MSOL_<installId>) that has similar rights like DCSync.
+Authentication takes place on Azure AD.
+Password expiry in on-prem domain does not reflect to Azure AD.
+Additionally the user Sync_<id> is created.
+This uswr can reset the password of every synced user.

 ## Pass Through Authentication
 Using the Pass Through Authentication (PTA) the passwords are kept on-premise and an on-premise agent validates the authentication.